lynnpepin/arbitration-opt-out-templates/Discord/README.md

 ---

 # Using the template
+# Arbitration opt out template

-To opt out of Discord's arbitration clause in the United States, use this **[opt-out notice template](./discord_opt_out_template.md)**.
+To opt out of Discord's arbitration clause in the United States, use this opt-out notice template below.

-1. Fill out the following sections:
+1. Fill out your username, email, and signature.

-    - Username

-    - Email

-    - Signature

 2. Email your opt-out notice to [arbitration-opt-out@discord.com](mailto:arbitration-opt-out@discord.com)

+## Copy this template

+To Discord,

+I am declining both the agreement to arbitrate and the class-action waiver in the new Discord Terms of Service.

+Specifically, I am referring to the new Discord terms of service posted at https://discord.com/terms on 2023 February 24, effective 2023 March 27.
+I am opting out of the arbitration clause, and I am stating my disagreement to the class-action waivers, per section 14 "Settling disputes between you and Discord".

+**Consider this an unequivocal statement that I wish to opt out of the arbitration clause and the class-action waiver in the Discord Terms of Service.** My account information is as follows:

+Username: *signature here*

+Email: *signature here*

+Please update your records accordingly.

+Best regards,

+*signature here*

 # Discord arbitration summary